 - are taking or have taken within the past 14 days an anti-depression medicine called a monoamine oxidase inhibitor or MAOI.

-- is sensitive to, allergic to, or had a reaction to other stimulant medicines
+- are sensitive to, allergic to, or had a reaction to other stimulant medicines.

 - heart problems, heart defects, high blood pressure